theonlywitcher/CI-CD-Pipeline-for-Maven-Project-with-Docker-Jenkins/readme.md

 # CI/CD Pipeline for Maven Project with Docker & Jenkins

-> **Portfolio project — demonstration purposes only, not intended for production use.**

----

 ## Overview

 This repository is a **showcase project** that demonstrates how to build a simple CI/CD pipeline for a Maven-based Java application using **Jenkins** and **Docker**.